Church Design Update

 After much prayer and reflection, I asked the Core Team to explore an alternative plan that would enable us to move ahead, keeping in mind the resources available to us and a timeline that would not put our parishioners on hold for too long.
 A creative, alternative plan was developed and has since been presented to the Parish Pastoral and Finance Councils.
 Members of both Councils approved this new plan and gave their endorsement to move forward with it.

 This plan has been presented to our St. Benedict Parishioners.
 Although this updated plan looks different from what we all originally committed to build, I appeal for your continuous support as we move in this positive new direction.
-The alternative plan is estimated to cost $4.3M.
+The alternative plan is estimated to be half the cost of the original plan.
 This is good news since it is less than half of the projected cost of the original plan.
 Adding to the good news is that the alternative plan is realizable within our current building timeline.

 The following enhancements have been made to the Plan B floor plan after listening to parishioner input: